Vai. Mu. Kothainayaki Ammal: As a public speaker

 Kothainayaki's skill at public speaking came to be well known through her participation in political meetings.
 She interspersed her speeches with short stories to entertain the audience.
-Kothainayaki was a front line speaker for the Congress Party and leaders like Dheerar Satyamurthy, Kamaraj, Rajaji, regularly asked her to participate in public meetings.
+Kothainayaki was a front line speaker for the Indian National Congress (INC).
+Leaders like C. Rajagopalachari, S. Satyamurti, and K. Kamaraj regularly asked her to participate in public meetings.

 As a classical music singer

 Kothainayaki was a talented singer of classical Carnatic music.
 Her mellifluous voice, diction, and knowledge of music and its nuances contributed to her success as a singer.
-When she sang patriotic songs at Congress Party meetings, she pulled large crowds.
+When she sang patriotic songs at INC meetings, she pulled large crowds.
 Kothainayaki paved the way for celebrated singer D. K. Pattammal to give public performances.
 Mahakavi Bharathiar was also a fan of Kothainayaki's singing.
 Kothainayaki regularly sang for All India Radio and released several gramophone records.

 Kothainayaki also a composed classical music.
 The book titled Isai Margam contains some of her compositions.
-Bharatiar composed his song "Aduvome, Pallu Paduvome" for Kothainayaki and, later, D. K. Pattammal became a star by singing it.
+Subramania Bharati composed his song "Aduvome, Pallu Paduvome" for Kothainayaki and, later, D. K. Pattammal became a star by singing it.

 As a freedom fighter

-Through Anne Besant, Kothainayaki befriended social worker Ambujam Ammal.
+Through Anne Besant, Kothainayaki befriended social worker Ambujammmal.
 She met Mahatma Gandhi and Kasturbai in 1925.
 This meeting greatly impacted her.
 Impressed by the simplicity of Gandhi's life, and his powerful oration, Kothainayaki renounced interest in luxurious living and started wearing only khadi saris, discarding her silk dresses and gold and diamond jewellery.
 She plunged into social service activities with Ambujam Ammal, Rukmany Lakshmipathy and Vasumathi Ramaswamy.
 Responding to the Mahatma's call in 1931, she participated in the satyagraha agitation against toddy and liquor shops and was arrested by the police.
 Kothainayaki received a six month prison sentence which was increased to eight months when she refused to pay the fine that was imposed on her by the court.
 In 1932, she was jailed for participation in the agitation against the Lodhi Commission and the stir for the boycott of foreign clothes.

 While serving her sentences in prison, Kothainayaki continued to write novels.
 These novels contained the true life stories of other prisoners.
 Her husband managed the magazine Jaganmohini during her imprisonment.

 In the service of world of cinema

 Kothainayaki was a member of Film Censor Board for ten years.
 She used to go to cinema halls, incognito, to check whether the scenes censored by the board had been reintroduced and were being screened.
 After finding such a film, she directed that the it be sent to the board for fresh certification.

 Her novels were made into films.
-The more notable among the films were Anadhai Penn (Jupiter pictures) and Dayanidhi which was retitled as Chiththi, Rajmohan and Nalinasekaran.
+The more notable among the films were Anadhai Penn (1938, Jupiter Pictures) and Dayanidhi which was retitled as Chitthi (1966), Rajmohan and Nalinasekaran.
 Posthumously, she won the Award as the Best (Cinema) Story Writer, for Chiththi, Rajmohan and Nalinasekaran.